wassimans/wassimans/README.md

 ## Current Adventures

-Right now, I'm diving deep into the Polkadot ecosystem, contributing to innovative projects that are reshaping the web:
+Right now, I'm diving deep into the Polkadot ecosystem, trying to get my hands dirty working on my own project (ScholarLedger):

-- **[JAMIXIR](https://github.com/jamixir)**: An Elixir implementation of the JAM protocol, bringing the power of trust-less computing to the Elixir community. 🔥
 - **[ScholarLedger](https://github.com/ScholarLedger)**: a blockchain-based platform designed to support the peer review process for academic institutions. 🏫

+At the same time, I'm trying to get invloved into the Polakdot SDK ecosystem to start contributing.

 ## Fun Stats & Tidbits